rjshap/AutoSharesAPI/rest-api/private-api/internal-users/create-a-new-user/README.md

 ---
-description: Create a new user in ETNA Trader
+description: Create a new user in AutoShares
 ---

 # Create a New User

 ### Overview

-This POST endpoint enables you to create a new user in ETNA Trader.
+This POST endpoint enables you to create a new user in AutoShares.
 Information about the new user is provided in the request body as a JSON, and the new user is then automatically added to your company.

 There are five required parameters that must be provided in the request: